 A letter from the university internship coordinator indicating student eligibility must accompany the application.
 The Normal Police Department encourages students to strictly adhere to their university procedures.

-Students may print and complete an application or utilize our e-form, and applicants must include a resume and/or cover letter with their application.
+Students may complete the NPD Internship application.
+Applicants must include a resume and/or cover letter with their application.
 For additional information, contact our Internship Coordinator or the Administrative Office Assistant.

-Students, mailing their completed application packet, including the letter from your university internship coordinator, a resume and/or cover letter, should address the packet to the attention of:
+If mailing a completed application packet, students should include the letter from your university internship coordinator and a resume and/or cover letter.
+Address the packet to the attention of:

 Normal Police Department